COVIDSafe: Privacy concerns

 Upon announcement, the app was immediately met with widespread criticism over the potential privacy implications of tracking users.
 While some criticism was attributed to poor communication, fears were further stoked when Prime Minister Scott Morrison and Deputy Chief Medical Officer Paul Kelly refused to rule out the possibility of making the app compulsory, with Morrison stating the next day it would not be mandatory to download the app.
 Additionally, several privacy watchdogs raised concerns over the data collected by the app, and the potential for the centralised reporting server to become a target for hackers.
 To address concerns, the Attorney General launched an investigation into the app to ensure it had proper privacy controls and was sufficiently secure.
 The Minister for Home Affairs, Peter Dutton, also announced special legislation to protect data collected through the app.
 The app was supposed to be source available to allow it to be audited and analysed by the public, however, this was delayed until a review by the Australian Signals Directorate had been completed.
 On 8 May 2020, the source code was released.

 Issue was also taken with the fact the backend of the app runs on the Amazon Web Services (AWS) platform, meaning the US Government could potentially seize the data of Australian citizens.
-Data is currently stored within Australia in the AWS Sydney region data centre.
+Data is currently stored within Australia in the AWS Sydney region data centres.
 In a public hearing on COVIDSafe, Randall Brugeaud, CEO of the Digital Transformation Agency, explained that the decision to use AWS over purely Australian owned cloud providers was done on the basis of familiarity, scalability, and resource availability within AWS.
 The AWS contract was also drawn from a whole of government arrangement.